CanFD

 Example .dbc file:

 Normally the .dbc is generated by another application or already exists.
-Once the files exists, there are a few parameters that can be changed to determine what message is being sent or read.
-Here is a sample message from a .dbc, the carrots denote the number format and are not actually in the .dbc file:
+Once the files exist, there are a few parameters that can be changed to determine what message is being sent or read.
+Here is a sample message from a .dbc.
+The carrots denote the number format and are not actually in the .dbc file:

 <1> <2> <3>: <4> <5>